 Further guidance on how GNSO Implementation Review Teams, as defined in the PDP Manual, are expected to function and operate.

-In its deliberations on these charter questions, the WG reviewed the Consensus Policy Implementation Framework (CPIF) that has been developed by the ICANN Global Domains Division (GDD) to support predictability, accountability, transparency, and efficiency in the Consensus Policy implementation process (see Annex F).
-In reviewing this framework, a review of Implementation Review Teams (IRTs) to date (see here) and charter questions 3, 4 and 5, the WG identified that the following underlying questions would need to be answered in order to address these charter questions (see also the implementation process chart in annex G):
+In its deliberations on these charter questions, the WG reviewed the Consensus Policy implementation framework that has been developed by the ICANN Global Domains Division (GDD) to support predictability, accountability, transparency, and efficiency in the Consensus Policy implementation process (see Annex H).
+In reviewing this framework, a review of Implementation Review Teams (IRTs) to date (see here) and charter questions 3, 4 and 5, the WG identified that the following underlying questions would need to be answered in order to address these charter questions (see also the implementation process chart in annex I):

 GNSO Implementation Review Team